 - Add another tbsp each of butter and olive oil to the skillet.
 Fry the onion over medium-high heat until soft and golden.
-Salt and pepper to taste.
+Season with salt and pepper to taste.
 Keep warm in the oven together with the rutabaga.

 - Add remaining butter and oil to skillet, increase heat to high and fry the beef until browned and slightly pink inside.
-Salt and pepper to taste.
+Season with salt and pepper to taste.

 If raw egg yolks are too adventurous for you and your dinner mates, feel free to poach the yolks gently in a water bath before serving or to leave them out entirely.

-Sour cream as a garnish can also substitute for the egg yolk to add a little extra protein and visual flare.
+Sour cream can also be a substitute for the egg yolk to add a little extra protein and visual flare.